Debanjan189/my-react-app/README.md

 To get started with the project:

-1. Clone the repository.
-2. Install dependencies using `npm install`.
+1. Install dependencies using `npm install`.
-3. Start the development server with `npm start`.
+2. Start the development server with `npm start`.
-4. Begin exploring and customizing the interface according to your business needs.
+3. Begin exploring and customizing the interface according to your business needs.

 ## Features